 Key Leadership Team

-The MPI focuses on implementing recommendations identified by the Marijuana Initiative Key Leadership Team, a multi-sector leadership team working to advance innovative solutions to reduce youth access to marijuana throughout San Diego County.
+The MPI focuses on providing resources and implementing recommendations identified by the Marijuana Initiative Key Leadership Team, a multi-sector leadership team working to advance innovative solutions to reduce youth access to marijuana throughout San Diego County.

 - Dr. Joanna Jacobus, Assistant Professor in the UCSD Department of Psychiatry.